KenesuEXE/twitter-slicer/README.md

 # TWITTER-SLICER
-The Twitter-Slicer is a Python program that helps you make a Twitter thread by cutting a text (in a .txt file) into tweetable parts that you can Tweet directly or copy-paste to Twitter.
+The Twitter-Slicer is a Python program that helps you make a Twitter thread by cutting a text in a file into tweetable parts that you can Tweet directly or copy-paste to Twitter.

 ## Functions